-Operating Grants and Contributions increased by \$329,806 mainly due to an operational support contribution of \$250,000 for the UW Health Sports Factory from the Winnebago County Regional Tourism and Facility Board.
+Operating Grants and Contributions decreased by \$201,636 mainly due to a one time operational support contribution of \$250,000 for the UW Health Sports Factory from the Winnebago County Regional Tourism and Facility Board in 2019, a decrease in Nicholas Conservatory endowment operational expenditures, and the limited ability to run operational grant and contribution funded programing, both due to COVID-19.
+This was partially offset by the receipt of new State and Federal operating grants and contributions for youth employment, juvenile crime reduction, and COVID-19 expenditure reimbursement.